-Following ATON's announcements during FY2018 to initially make a general offer and later a mandatory offer to acquire shares in Murray & Roberts, in accordance with the requirements of the Companies Act, the Board has constituted an Independent Board comprising the following independent non-executive directors:
+Following ATON's announcements during FY2018 to initially make a general offer and later a mandatory offer to acquire full control of Murray & Roberts, in accordance with the requirements of the Companies Act, the Board constituted an Independent Board comprising the following independent non-executive directors:

 - Suresh Kana (chairman)

 - Ralph Havenstein

 - Alex Maditsi

-- Diane Radley
+- Diane Radley.

-The Independent Board's duties are set out in the Takeover Regulations and they are assisted by Board appointed legal advisors, Webber Wentzel.
+The Independent Board's duties are set out in the Takeover Regulations and they were assisted by Board appointed legal advisors, Webber Wentzel.